Breeders (1986 film)

-Breeders is a 1986 science fiction horror film directed by Tim Kincaid, and stars Teresa Farley, Lance Lewman and Frances Raines.
+Breeders is a 1986 science fiction erotic horror film directed by Tim Kincaid, and stars Teresa Farley, Lance Lewman and Frances Raines.

 A remake was released in 1997 under both the same title and Deadly Instincts.

 Plot

-When five Manhattan women, all virgins, are accosted under mysterious circumstances, the police think they have got a twisted serial rapist on their hands.
+When five Manhattan women, all virgins, are accosted under mysterious circumstances, the police think they have a twisted serial rapist on their hands.
 But as NYPD Detective Dale Androtti (Lance Lewman) and Dr. Gamble Pace (Teresa Farley) soon discover, the reality is much worse.
 Tracing the source of the attacks underground, they find an unstoppable alien presence that has infested an abandoned subway system and begun to reproduce itself by impregnating human women.